 PS: Notice the arrow pointing to small text?
 It says “limited edition.”
 Use similar phrasing around your kits to create an added sense of urgency and exclusivity.

 Since the bounce rate has become increasingly higher, make sure your kits are advertised on your landing page.
 If shoppers see alluring deals fast, they’ll be less likely to bounce to a competitor so quickly.
-To learn more about how kitting works within ecomdash, please click here.
+Learn more about how kitting works within ecomdash.

 How have you used ktting and bundling to improve sales?
 Share your own ideas in the comments section below.